 And keeping an abundance of frozen fruit on hand makes smoothies a quick option and an easy vehicle for added nutrients like spinach, kale or protein, such as Nutrilite™ All Plant Protein Powder.

-If you’ve got a child who grumpily avoids breakfast, you can always slip something in their bag as they walk out the door, like a banana or a Nutrilite™ Wellness Bar.
-The bars provide protein and other nutrients to tide them over to their next meal.
+If you’ve got a child who grumpily avoids breakfast, you can always slip something in their bag as they walk out the door, like a banana or a Nutrilite™ Kids Superfood Smoothie.
+These smoothies provide them with soy-free protein, 100% pure fruit and plenty of essential vitamins to help hold them over until their next meal.

 Make sure your kitchen is stocked with all the school lunch staples and nutritious snacks your kids will eat.
 That last part is key as the most nutritious lunch in the world won’t do them any good if they don’t eat it.

 Prepping some of those items at the beginning of each week is ideal.
 At the very least aim for the night before.
-That’s one less thing to worry about in the morning.
+That’s one less thing to worry about in the morning when you’re herding them off to school.

 Choose back to school outfits the night before